 One of the more cost-effective SEO eCommerce platforms is Squarespace.
 Not only is it very affordable.
 It also offers more than 100 templates for creating your online store.

-Shopify’s pricing is broken down by plan:
+Squarespace’s pricing is broken down by plan:

 So, how does it do with SEO-related features?